byronrthomas/ShockNetDocs/index.md

 You can reset the current selection and start again if you make a mistake with your selections.

-Once you have setup the producers to protect, press "Run analysis" to show how the model predicts the crisis can reach your selected producers.
+Once you have set up the producers to protect, press "Run analysis" to show how the model predicts the crisis can reach your selected producers.
 At a conceptual level, this is looking at the possible chains of links from any other producers to your producers, e.g. in the running example if "Clothes production of Guatemala" is selected then the analysis finds the paths shown in red:

 ![Horizons mode graph](./HorizonsMode.png)